-Joyce Kilmer Memorial Forest is a living memorial to writer/poet Joyce Kilmer, best known for the poem, “Trees.”
-Located in the Nantahala National Forest, it is about 100 miles from Asheville (two hour drive).
+Joyce Kilmer Memorial Forest near Robbinsville is a living memorial to writer/poet Joyce Kilmer, best known for the poem, “Trees.”
+Located by Lake Santeetlah in the Nantahala National Forest, it is about 100 miles west of Asheville (two hour drive).
 The Forest is a rare example of an old growth cove hardwood forest, an extremely diverse forest type unique to the Appalachian Mountains.
-Take a two mile easy hike to see poplar, hemlock, red and white oak, basswood, beech, and sycamore.
+Take a two-mile easy hike to see poplar, hemlock, red and white oak, basswood, beech, and sycamore.

 Some are more than 400 years old and rise to heights of over 100 feet and have circumferences of up to 20 feet!
-The 3,800-acre Joyce Kilmer Memorial Forest is now a part of the 17,000 acre Joyce Kilmer-Slickrock Wilderness.
-You should visit if you are in that area south of the Great Smoky Mountains National Park.
+The 3,800-acre Joyce Kilmer Memorial Forest is now a part of the 17,000 acre Joyce Kilmer-Slickrock Wilderness, adjacent to the Great Smoky Mountains National Park.
 Nearby is Fontana Lake and the super-scenic Cherohala Skyway.
 It's about 35 miles from the Nantahala Gorge & River whitewater rafting area.

 Unfortunately, hemlock trees in Joyce Kilmer Memorial Forest have become infested with a non-native invasive insect pest, the hemlock woolly adelgid.
 This aphid-like insect feeds on the hemlock’s sap.
 To enhance visitor safety while hiking, forest rangers have felled many dead trees.
 As this is a wilderness area, the trees were taken down in a way that mimics the effects of wind or ice storms.
 Explosives were used to bring down the dead hemlocks instated of saws, so they appear to have fallen from nature’s forces.
 The stumps and logs were not removed, but left to decay naturally.
 You will see several large dead hemlocks still standing.
 They remain to tell a story about the impact that invasive species can have on our natural ecosystems.